Gaviobm1/dropDownNpm/README.md

 menu.toggleClass('visible', 'hidden');
 ```

 Allows the additonal classes to be toggled on all li elements at once.
-WTakes 3 arguments:
+Takes 3 arguments:
 1. The class to add on first toggle.
 Removed when class2 is added.
 2. The class to add on second toggle.
 Removed when class1 is readded.
 3. Optional key in string form.